Conditions › Sports & Work Injuries › Sprains & Strains

 Understanding Sprains & Strains

 Sprains and strains are among the most common musculoskeletal injuries.
 A sprain involves stretching or tearing of a ligament (which connects bones to bones), while a strain involves stretching or tearing of a muscle or tendon (which connects muscles to bones).
-Both can range from mild to severe.
+Both can range from mild to severe and can occur during sports, work, or everyday activities.

 How We Treat Sprains & Strains

-Our rehabilitation follows evidence-based principles that progress through stages:
+Our rehabilitation follows evidence-based principles that progress through clearly defined stages, ensuring each phase of healing is supported appropriately:

-• Acute phase — Protected movement, pain management, and early range of motion to promote tissue healing
+- Acute phase — Protected movement, pain management, and early range of motion exercises to promote tissue healing while preventing stiffness and muscle inhibition

-• Strengthening phase — Progressive loading of the healing tissue to build strength and resilience
+- Strengthening phase — Progressive loading of the healing tissue to build strength and resilience, starting with controlled exercises and advancing as tissue tolerance improves

-• Neuromuscular training — Balance, coordination, and proprioceptive exercises to restore the protective reflexes that prevent re-injury
+- Neuromuscular training — Balance, coordination, and proprioceptive exercises that restore the protective reflexes disrupted by injury — this phase is critical for preventing re-injury

-• Return-to-activity testing — Objective criteria to confirm you are ready for unrestricted activity
+- Return-to-activity testing — Objective strength, balance, and functional criteria to confirm you are ready for unrestricted activity — not just pain-free, but fully prepared

 What to Expect

 Your therapist will establish clear progression criteria and functional milestones so you always know where you are in your recovery.
-We do not rush the process, and we do not hold you back unnecessarily — our goal is the fastest safe return to full activity.
+We do not rush the process, and we do not hold you back unnecessarily — our goal is the fastest safe return to full activity with the lowest possible risk of re-injury.

 Schedule Today